Berkeley-Reject/workers-proxy/README.md

 npm install --save rocket-booster
 ```

-- Import the `useProxy` function from `rocket-booster` and invoke it with a configuration object.
-The function returns an object with an `apply()` method, which takes the inbound [Request](https://developers.cloudflare.com/workers/runtime-apis/request) to the Worker, and returns the [Response](https://developers.cloudflare.com/workers/runtime-apis/request) fetched from the upstream server.
+- Import the `useProxy` function from `rocket-booster`.
+The function returns an object with the `use()` method, which maps route patterns to configuration objects, and `apply()` method, which takes the inbound [Request](https://developers.cloudflare.com/workers/runtime-apis/request) to the Worker, and returns the [Response](https://developers.cloudflare.com/workers/runtime-apis/request) fetched from the upstream server.

 ```ts
 import useProxy from 'rocket-booster';